-Server-to-server flows in the data center are TCP or UDP connections across the fabric.
-When congestion occurs in the network, packets are either dropped or the switches mark the IP packets with Explicit Congestion Notification (ECN) indicators.
-ECN allows end-to-end notification of congestion before dropping packets and is clearly the preferred approach.
+Server-to-server flows in the layer 3 data center are TCP or UDP connections across the fabric.
+Though the network is statistically non-blocking, congestion can still occur, and packets may be dropped, and the switches may mark IP packets with Explicit Congestion Notification (ECN)

+indicators.
+ECN allows end-to-end notification of congestion before dropping packets.
 Figure 8 shows how the congestion feedback is returned to the sender via acknowledgement or specific congestion messages so the sender may reduce its rate of traffic injection into the network.
 The way a sender adjusts its sending rate depends upon the protocols in use.
-Slight modifications to TCP for data center use are being proposed by the IETF's DCTCP specification [9].
+Slight modifications to TCP for data center use are being proposed by the IETF's DCTCP specification [12].
+These modifications show that a "one size fits all" approach to TCP parameter tuning is not appropriate for the data center.
+The traditional TCP transmit window size has grown over the years to adapt to the long latencies and narrow bandwidth of the WAN and Internet.
+In the data center, bandwidth is high and latency is low, but switch buffers are small and traffic patterns can be unpredictable.
+These unique data center characteristics are spawning research on additional modifications to TCP as well as new transports specific to the environment [13].
 Applications running over UDP are responsible for their own congestion control algorithms and most are using approaches that also recognize ECN indicators.
 RoCEv2, for example, runs over UDP and adjusts sending rate when it receives explicit Congestion Notification Packet (CNP) from the receiver.